 Taking off from a standing start on a loaded bike (such as a utility bike, for example) can be hard work.
 Consider, for example, that you are starting in front of other road traffic.

-It would be best to accelerate as fast and as safe as you can.
-Staying in a low assistance level means you will have to pedal much harder to get going.
+It would be best to accelerate as fast and as safely as you can.
+Staying at a low assistance level means you will have to pedal much harder to get going.
 And this then defeats one of the major benefits of riding an e-bike.
 E-biking should be easy!